pulibrary/command_line_curriculum/sec5/du.md

 ```bash
 du [options] directoryname
 ```
 `du` without any options will show you the amount of space in each subdirectory and the total disk usage.
-This useful when trying to locate unneeccessary and large files in your directory.
-These results using pipes can be save a list of the largest files.
+This is useful when trying to locate unneccessary and large files in your directory.
+These results using pipes can be saved as a list of the largest files.

 ```bash
 du --help